hoangKnLai/vscode-ipython/README.md

 # ipython

-Hooks to enable direct execution of `python` code from editor to an IPython terminal.
+Enable IPython Terminal creation and direct execution of `python` code from editor.

-If you find the extension useful, it would be awesome if you can leave a comment here and/or suggestion on GitHub!!
+If you find the extension useful, it would be awesome if you can leave a comment here and/or a suggestion on GitHub!!
 - What feature you like and use the most?
 - What other feature(s) you would like to have?

 ## Features

 Key features tagged with `IPython`:
 - Configurations to control the startup of an IPython console
-  - Console launch argument (e.g., `--matplotlib=qt5`)
+    - Launch argument (e.g., `--matplotlib=qt5`)
-  - Console start up command (e.g., `["%load_ext autoreload", %autoreload 2]`)
+    - Start up command (e.g., `["%load_ext autoreload", %autoreload 2]`)
+- Configurable:
-  - Configurable cell block tag (e.g. `# %%`)
+    - Cell block tag (e.g. `# %%`)
+    - `%run` arguments options
+    - Command line arguments (i.e., `sys.argv`) options
-- Added commands to run `python` code interactively
+- Commands to run `python` code interactively
-  - E.g. Run a file, selection(s) of code, cell block, run to line, run from line, ...
+    - E.g., run a file, selection(s) of code, cell block, run to line, run from line, ...

 ![feature X](md_img/vscode-ipython.png)

 See `ipython: Feature Contribution` tab in VSCode Extension (Ctrl + Shift + X) panel for latest features and details.

 ## Requirements